A Split-Second to Make an Impression

 - Include descriptive meta titles and descriptions

 - This actually covers a lot.
 Here are the main points for now:

-- Practice link hygiene.
+- Practice link hygiene in addition to all that hand sanitizer.
 Check to make sure your links all work!

 - Local SEO: Claim and fill out all local directory listings with the same business information

 For getting your business info on the sites your customers visit, start with:

 You are free to add accounts on other sites.
 Just imagine where you go to look places up!

 Sidenote: Most of these business search platforms let you add your specific COVID-19 precautions, changes, and policies.
 Some also let you add virus-related updates that are better featured.
 Use it all.

 For your website, try these tools to get your SEO efforts going:

 At a restaurant, slow service usually means a poor experience.

 The same applies to your website: If it runs slowly, your visitors won’t be happy.
 We’re all as impatient as you think.

 Your website speed, or performance, refers to how quickly a browser can get the page content ready to use.
 Sites that load slowly at any phase drive people away, which means less traffic and fewer conversions (Meaning: Those were potential customers you didn’t get.)